enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

     @Html.Raw(customHtml.Html)
 }
 ```

-**NOTE:** When the package move into stable release there will be a solution to this so that we can create a cshtml-file in a folder outside the package, but that does not force the creation of a custom theme.
-From Beta7 onwards it's possible to create a shared view without having to create a Theme.

-Add the following folder: `App_Plugins/NewsletterStudioExtensions/Views/Control` and put the `customhtml.cshtml` file in this folder.
-This will be used no matter what theme is currently in use.
-To override the controls rendering for a given theme, see the instructions for how to work with [Themes](../concepts/themes.md).

 The new control icon should now appear in the toolbox in the backoffice.
 And you should be able to drag it into the content of the email.